How to Play

 - the fictional, still-evolving world of that film, called Hearth by its inhabitants.

 The fictional and nonfictional places where the two worlds overlap is the PunkloreTM ARSG, where what is real becomes harder to discern the longer one remains.

-Rather than dungeons, Halcyon has kingdoms--townships and cities in various states of decay wherein the population believe themselves to be the exalted servants of a King of Light, dwelling in principalities of untold wealth and pleasure.
+Rather than dungeons, Hearth has kingdoms--townships and cities in various states of decay wherein the population believe themselves to be the exalted servants of a King of Light, dwelling in principalities of untold wealth and pleasure.
 From an outside perspective, the areas are in figurative or literal ruins, either through decadence, negligence, or catastrophe.
 You have more to fear from the corrupted citizenry and members of your squad who sniff the wrong flower than from monsters or demons.

 Think of each kingdom like a planet from the original Star Trek, where some blight of culture, history, or social justice has gone to an extreme that points out a philosophical error.
 The only true cities of the Inland Empire are Helios and Aurora, and they are high-tech deserts and cultural wastes towering over conquered, literal wastelands.